MateMauto/down-check/README.md

 # downdetector-check
-A lightweight CLI to check Downdetector status for your services on demand, with optional scheduled monitoring and alerts.
+A lightweight CLI to check the status for your services on demand, with optional scheduled monitoring and alerts.